 - Click Import Data.

-- On the Batch Properties page notice that the Instruments field is now a dropdown list instead of a simple text field.
+- On the Batch Properties page notice the new Instruments field is a dropdown list.

 Set Default Values